All Episodes

 I think this one might be a bridge too far.

-There are a group of individuals now in power who have no limits who can literally do anything they want.
+There are a group of individuals now in power who have no limits, who can literally do anything they want.

-They can get out from under the law they can expand the Constitution without an amendment.
+They can expand the Constitution without an amendment.

-They can do anything they want and unlimited power or absolute power as Lord Acton reminded us corrupts absolutely and it's happening.
+And unlimited power or absolute power, as Lord Acton reminded us, corrupts absolutely, and it's happening.

-I think that maybe you're looking at this the wrong way I think that we should support Dashville and Geithner in the fact that they cheated on their taxes and embrace it and encourage everybody to do the same thing.
+I think that we should support Dashel and Geithner in the fact that they cheated on their taxes and embrace it and encourage everybody to do the same thing.

-If you go equal protection just have everybody cheat on their taxes that'll eliminate the stimulus bill because there won't be any money to pay for it.
+That'll eliminate the stimulus bill because there won't be any money to pay for it.

-No that's a great point.
+No, no, that's a great point.

 There would be massive unemployment.

-So sometimes you can take it to the absurd and and make your point and I I like that idea.
+So sometimes you can take it to the absurd and make your point.

 That will be the defense.

-You know if these guys had any sense of compassion of ethics of vision, they would say, you know what?
+You know, if these guys had any sense of compassion, of ethics, of vision, they would say, you know what?

 You know what?

-I guess the supply siders were right people do behave in ways to avoid the tax man.
+People do behave in ways to avoid the tax man.

 And I guess the tax code is a little bit too complicated.

-And I guess these corporations that can't repatriate their profits because they get double taxed, I guess they have a point in locating offshore and maybe maybe I've had my epiphany and I'm going to to look to simplify the tax code and to cut some of these taxes.
+And I guess these corporations that can't repatriate their profits because they get double taxed, I guess they have a point in locating offshore.

 We have had it with people not paying their taxes and the rich getting off easy.